orangeduck/Cello/README.md

 Compiling
 ---------

-To build the just run "make"
+To build the just run `make`

-To build the tests run "make test" (requires CUnit)
+To build the tests run `make test`

-To build the examples run "make examples"
+To build the examples run `make examples`